 The standard power supply for circular saws manufactured in the USA is 120 or 230 volts for corded models.
 As for cordless models, 18 volts is the standard power supply.

 Regarding the power rating, 1800W is the most common for circular saws.

-(For an in-depth information regarding power, you may want to check the watts used by circular saws.)
+(For in-depth information regarding power, you may want to check the watts used by circular saws.)

 Most Common Circular Saw Blade Type and Size

-Regarding the blade type, most circular saws use tungsten carbide-tipped – with 24 TPI (Teeth per Inch).
-This blade type is commonly used to make quick and accurate cuts through various materials such as wood and sheet.
+When it comes to blade types, most circular saws are equipped with tungsten carbide-tipped blades – typically with 24 TPI (Teeth per Inch).
+This blade type is used for swift and precise cuts for materials like wood and sheeting.

 Choosing Between Wormdrive and Inline Motors

 So, if you’re considering your budget, opt for the inline motor units.
 Plus, they’re compact and practical, making them more suitable for home use.
-But if you have the cash, we suggest opting for the wormdrive units; they’re robust and ideal for all kinds of projects.
+If you’re willing to invest a bit more, I’d personally recommend the wormdrive units.
+They’re sturdy and versatile, making them suitable for a wide range of projects.